oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

   server is requesting the client take additional steps to complete the authorization.

-Additionally, the response MAY contain an `auth_session` parameter which the client is expected to include on a subsequent request to the authorization challenge endpoint.
+Additionally, the response MAY contain an `auth_session` parameter which the client is expected to include on a subsequent request to the native authorization endpoint.

 "auth_session":
 :    OPTIONAL.
 The optional auth session value allows the authorization server to
      associate subsequent requests by this client with an ongoing authorization request sequence.
-The client MUST include the `auth_session` in follow-up requests to the challenge endpoint if it receives one along with the error response.
+The client MUST include the `auth_session` in follow-up requests to the native authorizaion endpoint if it receives one along with the error response.

 For example: